-A field director is defined as someone who organizes and controls the field operations of, typically, political or advocacy outreach.
+A field director is defined as someone who organizes community outreach and controls the field operations of, typically, political or advocacy outreach.
 This usually involves managing canvassers and setting out the areas and engagement with citizens required by the project.
 Field Directors have one of the toughest jobs around, requiring excellent communication and leadership abilities.
-Often, a great field manager is built from years of experience, the ‘tried and tested’, ‘learn from your mistakes’ kind of experience.
+Often, a great field manager is built from years of experience, the ‘tried and tested’, ‘learn from your mistakes’ kind of experience from using community software.

 Having a good field plan can be the blueprint of success for your overall campaign strategy, it just takes a few little things to get it right: